 With affiliate advertising, advertisers pay bloggers, influencers or other people with a large network to promote the advertiser’s products.
 Affiliate ads, much like traditional ads, have varying types, like pay-per-click, pay-per-lead or pay-per-sale.

-Still confused about the advertising world?
+Still confused about the advertising world and the programmatic words?
 Don’t worry, our team here at the Moneytizer is here to help.
 Sign up and let us take care of the technical side, or feel free to ask us any questions you may still have.